rubyaustralia/rubyconfau-2013-cfp/clifford_heath-fact-based-programming/README.md

 if we're using Active Record.

-Although Ruby uses objects for attribute values, many values have their own behaviours, which should not get forced into owner objects.
+Although Ruby uses objects for attribute values, many values have their own behaviours.
+These behaviours should not be forced into owner objects.
 Meaningless object identifiers and surrogate DB keys (isolated from attribute values) also create data quality problems like data duplication and contradiction.

 This talk shows how a fact-based approach to programming can avoid these problems.
 Unlike an object, a fact cannot be duplicated, just re-asserted -